magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/send-data-external-mqtt-brokers.md

 ## Use case

-Let's assume your device is controlling temperature and you would like to use it as an external MQTT broker with the help of Thingsboard.
+Let's assume your device is controlling temperature and you would like to use it as an external MQTT broker with the help of IoT Hub.

-In this tutorial we will configure ThingsBoard Rule Engine to automatically send messages using MQTT protocol.
+In this tutorial we will configure IoT Hub Rule Engine to automatically send messages using MQTT protocol.
 You can use this tutorial as a basis for much more complex tasks.

- MQTT Integration allows to convert existing protocols and payload formats to ThingsBoard message format and is useful in several deployment scenarios:
+ MQTT Integration allows to convert existing protocols and payload formats to IoT Hub message format and is useful in several deployment scenarios:

   - stream device and/or asset data from external system, IoT platform or connectivity provider back-end.
   - stream device and/or asset data from your custom application running in the cloud.
-  - connect the existing device with custom MQTT based protocol to ThingsBoard.
+  - connect the existing device with custom MQTT based protocol to IoT Hub.

  Please review the integration diagram to learn more.